 Down Payment Obligation

 FHA will also allow family members to gift the money to the buyers for the down payment.
-Certain documents are required in order to show the transfer from the relative to the buyer.
+Certain documents are required to show the transfer from the relative to the buyer.

-FHA has maximums in place.
-The maximums are dependent on the type of property and the county where the home is located.
+There are maximum lending limits for FHA loans in place.
+The maximums are dependent on the type of property and the Florida county where the home is located.

-For example, in Alachua county, the maximum amount for a single-family home in 2023 is $472,030 and for a four-plex, the maximum is $907,900.
-However, in Collier county, the maximum for a single-family home is $672,750 and the maximum is $1,293,750 for a four-plex.
+For example, in Alachua County, the maximum amount for a single-family home in 2024 is $498,257 and for a four-plex, the maximum is $958,350.
+However, in Collier County, the maximum for a single-family home is $730,250 and the maximum is $1,404,350 for a four-plex.
 It makes sense to check with your lender to find out the maximums in your county for your intended property type.

 View current Florida FHA loan limits for your area.